-I got into a fight with a friend.
-This person was trying to teach me something, they would not accept my advice, and when I did what they just asked me to do I was met with hostility and I was told to be wrong to do it.
+This person was trying to teach me something, but they would not accept my advice, and when I did what they just asked me to do I was met with hostility and I was told it be wrong to do it.
 It’s a hard situation to be in, right?
 But sure, it was probably not a good relationship, at least at this moment in time.

 Two Sides Of A Coin